aeternity/aepp-sdk-js/docs/guides/migration/migration-7.0.0.md

 - Add new compiler `methods` to RPC `communication` (base-app update required)
 - Drop compiler version to `version >= 4.0.0 && version < 5.0.0`
 - Change node compatibility range to `node >= 5.0.0 && node < 6.0.0`
-- Always `verify` transaction before send it to the node (can be forced used options `verify: false`)
+- Always `verify` transactions before sending them to the node (can be disabled using the option `verify: false`)